dmshvetsov/dmshvetsov/README.md

 - Open-source contributor
 - Author of [Team Lead 101: How to Manage and Grow Engineering Teams in Small Startups](https://dmitryshvetsov.com/team-lead-101-book/) book
-- A proud member of Overmind.xyz community, [come learn smart-contract development with us](https://overmind.xyz/?utm_source=magic-dima) and earn crypto while doing it, one of the warmest and most thriving developer communities in the Web3 and blockchain space.
+- A proud member of Overmind.xyz community, [come learn smart-contract development with us](https://overmind.xyz/?utm_source=magic-dima) and earn crypto while doing it, be among the smart and supportive people in the Web3 and blockchain space.
 - One of the first engineer [Magic Eden](https://magiceden.io?utm_source=github-dmshvetsov&ref=github-dmshvetsov), one of the fastest crypto unicorns

 ### reach out